GSA/digitalgov.gov/content/events/2021/02/2021-02-23-get-your-idea-funded-through-gsas-10x-program.md

 * The themes for the new round of ideas.
 * How to submit your idea to the 10x team.

-**To read more ahead of time, head to 10x.gsa.gov!**
+**To read more ahead of time, head to [10x.gsa.gov](https://10x.gsa.gov)!**

 - - -

 *This talk is hosted by 10x and Digital.gov.
-10x and funds, supports, and develops ideas from federal employees about how technology can improve the public’s experience with the government.*
+10x funds, supports, and develops ideas from federal employees about how technology can improve the public’s experience with the government.*

 - - -